If you’ve been working on your physique for a while or ever been caught up in the endless chase for awesome abs, you might be wondering…

-You’ll need to do the right things in the gym and kitchen to ultimately see them, but the sheer presence and number of muscles undereath your belly fat is completely out of your hands.
+You’ll need to do the right things in the gym and kitchen to ultimately see them, but the sheer presence and number of muscles underneath your belly fat is completely out of your hands.

 But let’s take a slightly closer look.